This guidance gives many examples of specific situations and is intended to help you relate your everyday use of the IT facilities to them.

 Where the terms similar to Authority, Authorised, Approved or Approval appear, they refer to authority or approval originating from the person or body identified in section 3, Authority or anyone with authority delegated to them by that person or body.

 These regulations are reviewed annually and were last reviewed in January 2016.
-They are approved by the Senior Management Team in [insert date of approval].
+They were approved by the Senior Management Team in March 2016.

 These regulations apply to anyone using Bath Spa University's IT facilities.
 This means more than students and staff.
 It could include, for example: